xiliourt/App-Store-AWS-Scraper/README.md

 Scrapes iOS pricing data and converts currency.
 Scraping is done via a lambda function so it's all one call.
 Note this uses ~30s @ 3GB of RAM.
 I recommend not enabling billing.

+In theory this could be an app route, but Vercel (and I assume Cloudflare) limit that to 50 URL calls.
+I'll make a version for that which pages things when I can be bothered, as Vercel caches these calls automatically then.

 # Files
 - Scraper.zip - The Lambda code, including node modules (ready for direct zip upload).
   - Configure ~3GB of RAM so it has 2CPUs